 The things I took for granted as a Western women in the US now look a little odd to me.
 I also find myself questioning the direction US and European culture is going in, and realizing I enjoy the more innocent feel of Thailand, even if there is a lot going on underneath the surface we, as foreigners, don’t always understand.

-Sure it’s a man’s world here when it comes to sex, but as women control much of the finances in family life, things aren’t all bad.
+Sure it is definitely a man’s world here when it comes to sex, but as women control much of the finances in family life, things aren’t all bad.
 I like the Thai way of thinking and talking about sex with innocence, an innocence we lost in the West years ago.

 Sure, things in Thailand are now ‘modernizing’ at a very fast pace.
 But, in my opinion, it will be a great pity if Thailand does develop to a level where it is emulating the West in this way as I would hate to see Thai women behaving like some of the Western women I see here.